 Post Growth Treatment

-Post growth treatment may sound scary and like something to avoid, but it's actually just another step in the growing process for a CVD diamond.
+Post-growth treatment may sound scary and like something to avoid, but it's actually just another step in the growing process for a lab created diamond.
 Remember, the rest of the process happens in a lab in any case.
 70% of all CVD diamonds come out of the growing chamber with a noticeable brown or yellow tint so growers will use HPHT to remove some of the (or all if they are lucky) color.
 This treatment is stable and will not change the diamond over time.
 It can be exposed to heat from a jeweler's torch or a steam cleaner and it will not change back to its original color.
 Post Growth treatment is listed on the grading reports for both IGI and GIA under the additional comments section.
-This is not done to scare you or to sway you away from considering a stone with Post Growth treatment, but merely to provide as much detailed information about the diamond as possible.
+This is not done to scare you or to sway you away from considering a stone with Post Growth treatment but merely to provide as much detailed information about the diamond as possible.